Conservation landscaping stormwater credits

 Saving time and money

 Homeowners save time and money.
 The initial costs of native plants, trees, shrubs, and soil amendments are recouped through significant reductions in water, fertilizer and pesticide use, as well as increased plant survival within the first few years after planting.
 Moreover, conservation landscapes require less time to maintain a high-quality lawn when compared with more typical landscapes.
-Learn more about

-(in box to right) provide color schematics with examples of how conservation landscaping can be applied to lots of one-fifth and one-half acres.
+The drawings (in box to right) provide color schematics with examples of how conservation landscaping can be applied to lots of one-fifth and one-half acres.
 By using good land practices, following natural drainage paths and limiting impervious cover to 15 percent or less, a residential development is not required to construct water-quality basins.

 Conservation and native landscaping is not only useful in residential landscapes, it is appropriate in other landscapes, such as parks, schools, commercial sites, parking lots and apartment complexes.